 Sarah Piontkowski, Ph.D.

 Eileen Suhrhoff, Ph.D.

 Boston College University Counseling Services offers an eleven-month fellowship for postdoctoral clinical and counseling psychologists who are interested in advanced training in professional psychology in a university mental health setting.
 Fellows can expect to have an intensive, well-supported experience working with a diverse population of young adults who manifest the full spectrum of psychological and psychiatric problems.
 Fellows generally exceed Massachusetts' state requirements for license-eligibility by the time they have completed the training year.
 After the fellowship, former Fellows have gone on to secure employment in university mental health settings, establish themselves in private or group practice, and/or join the staff of various kinds of mental health agencies.

 We have openings for three full-time Fellows each academic year.
 These are professional positions within the university and are fully-benefited.
-The usual recruitment cycle begins in late-fall, with applications due in early January, interviews held in February and notifications made in March.
+The usual recruitment cycle begins in late-fall, with applications due in early January, interviews held in January and February, and notifications made in March.
 The fellowship begins in mid-August and ends the following summer.

-Regular didactic and training experiences include weekly supervision (3+ hours), a weekly clinical case conference, a multicultural topics seminar, a series of professional practice seminars, and administrative meetings.
-During the first two weeks of the fellowship, Fellows have concentrated training in the more unique aspects of our work.
+Regular didactic and training experiences include weekly supervision (3+ hours), a weekly clinical case conference, a multicultural conversation hour, a series of professional practice seminars, and administrative meetings.
+During the first two weeks of the fellowship, fellows have concentrated training in the more unique aspects of our work.